 windeln.de is convinced that good and transparent corporate governance that meets national and international standards is a key factor in the Company’s long-term success.
 Corporate governance is therefore part of windeln.de’s philosophy and a requirement for all operating segments.
 The management board and supervisory board consider themselves obliged to using a responsible and long-term corporate governance system in order to safeguard the existence of the Company and provide sustainable added value.
 In this report, the management board reports –at the same time for the supervisory board – on the management of the Company pursuant to no. 3.10 of the German Corporate Governance Code (GCGC) as well as pursuant to Secs.
 289a, 315 (5) German Commercial Code (HGB).

-The last declaration of conformity pursuant to section 161 AktG regarding the recommendations of the “Government Commission German Corporate Governance Code” (hereinafter the “Code”) was made in May 2016.
-The following declaration is based on the Code in its version of 5 May 2015 as published in the official section of the Federal Gazette (Bundesanzeiger) on 12 June 2015 for the period from the publication of the last annual declaration of conformity until 23 April 2017 and on the Code in its version of 7 February 2017 as published in the official section of the Federal Gazette (Bundesanzeiger) on 24 April 2017 for the period starting 24 April 2017.
+The last declaration of conformity pursuant to section 161 AktG regarding the recommendations of the “Government Commission German Corporate Governance Code” (hereinafter the “Code”) was made in June 2018.
+The following declaration is based on the Code in its version of February 7, 2017 as published in the official section of the Federal Gazette (Bundesanzeiger) on April 27, 2017.

-The management board and the supervisory boardsupervisory board of windeln.de SE declare that windeln.de SE has, since the publication of the last annual declaration of conformity in May 2016, acted in conformity with the recommendations of the “Government Commission German Corporate Governance Code” and here after will act in conformity with it, in each case with the following exceptions:
+The management board and the supervisory board of windeln.de SE declare that windeln.de SE has, since the publication of the last annual declaration of conformity in June 2018, acted in conformity with the recommendations of the “Government Commission German Corporate Governance Code” and here after will act in conformity with it, in each case with the following exceptions:

 Pursuant to Sec.
 161 (2) German Stock Corporation Act (AktG), the declaration of conformity is permanently available to shareholders and all other interested parties under the section Corporate Governance on the Company’s website.